 The Science & Art of Loyalty

-- Great Leaders communicate mission, purpose and values with gusto.
-They balance challenge and support to encourage high performance and ownership.
+- Great leaders communicate mission, purpose and values with gusto.
+They balance challenge and support to encourage high performance and ownership which leads to...

-- Sales channels are the external face of your business and when they align with your values and have a greater understanding of your business will deliver outstanding external service quality to your customers.
+- Motivated sales channels, the external face of your business, which when aligned with your values and communicated well will deliver outstanding external service quality to your customers leading to...

-- These ingredients should help inspire a loyal customer base, who return to you time and time again, spend more and recommend you to their friends and colleagues.
+- Loyal customers, who return to you time and time again, spend more and recommend you to their friends and colleagues.

-- Complete all the links in the sequence effectively and you will enjoy increased profits and commercial success.
+- Align all the links in the sequence effectively and you will enjoy increased profits and commercial success.

 Customer success storiesSee all case studies

-As you've seen from our loyalty sequence above, creating rewarding relationships is important to the success of any business and how your customers perceive your business is critical.
-Have you ever heard of, or played, "Snog, Marry, Avoid?" or one of its variations?
-The concept of the game can also be used to distill down how your prospects or customers view your business.
+As you've seen from our #RewardingRelationships sequence above, fostering strong relationships is important to the success of any business and how your customers perceive your business is critical.
+If you've ever heard of, or played, the playground game "Snog, Marry, Avoid?" or one of its variations, the concept of the game can be used to distill down how your prospects or customers view your business.
 So what kind of business do you want to be?

 Some businesses don’t treat their customers well at all, nor their employees for that matter.
-Not necessarily on purpose, but so many companies are laser focused on driving new business that they don’t give a thought for looking after and nurturing existing customers.
+Not necessarily on purpose, but so many companies are laser focused on driving new business that they don’t give a thought for looking after employees or nurturing existing customers.

-Better businesses run sexy promotions, offer discounts, or rebates to drive short-term but, ultimately, fickle sales.
+Some businesses run sexy promotions, offer discounts, or rebates to drive short-term but, ultimately, fickle behaviour.
 This behaviour creates a promiscuous environment, attracting mercenaries who are only loyal because you are paying them to be in that moment… what happens when your competition offers a sexier promotion?

-The best businesses are trusted, reliable and form long-term profitable relationships with their customers.
+The best businesses are trusted, reliable and form long-term profitable relationships with their employees and customers.
 They reward and recognise the right behaviours, engage in two-way dialogue and share beliefs and values.

 Get the latest advice on